gamingwithevets/sneky/README.md

 Every time you load up Sneky, it checks the date to load the theme.
 For example, on December 24th, Sneky loads the Christmas theme!
 You can't change the game theme from within the game, though.
 What you can do to change the game theme is to change the date on your computer or modify the code!
 ### Splashes
-On top of the logo is a splash that changes every time you reload the menu.
+On top of the logo is a splash that changes almost every time you start Sneky.
 What text it will show depends on RNG, the game theme, and the date.

 # Planned New Features